Email Marketing

 Email Deliverability Benchmarks

-Understanding deliverability means looking at both what inbox providers require and how performance benchmarks are defined for senders.
+To understand email marketing deliverability, it helps to look at the standards inbox providers use and the benchmarks senders are expected to meet.
 Together, these standards give a clear picture of what “good” looks like.

 Provider Requirements